chelseamharmon/DTI/README.md

 C2  PIXage	0	0	-1	1	0

 ```
-Paste - paste in covariates you made (use contol y - bc it is using matlab)
+Paste - paste in covariates you made (use contol y - bc it is using matlab) *make sure the order is the same - it is VERY important that you keep the order of the matrix consistent with the order that TBSS processed your data.
+To check the order that TBSS used, navigate to the FA folder created by TBSS and type the command [bash] imglob *_FA.*[/bash]

 Save *rename /TBSS_cross_01.29.2019/cross_ageInteraction

 Run GLM model
 ```.bash